 - a) Technical Support.

 - b) Professional Studio access.

 - c) Replacement and maintenance of equipment and facilities.
 Additional charges may be incurred for certain BAM provision.
 All applicants will be sent a letter from the learning area providing them details of the membership fee for BAM.

-All Bristol Academy of Media fees are payable at the start of the Academic year and are non-refundable.
+All BAM fees are payable at the start of the Academic year and are non-refundable.